techqueria/website/content/english/support-us/chapter-director/_index.md

 - able to dedicate at least 5 hours per week
   - events take time to plan
   - how much time you dedicate will also depend on how frequently your chapter has events
+- (highly recommended) already planned at least two local informal events on your own

 ## Responsibilities